TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/MLPlanningv2.md

 - `ml_analysis/closing_rf_transformed.csv` (100 videos, 22 features)

 **What It Captures**: Within-window feature importance - which features define a "strong hook" vs "weak hook", etc.

+**Note**: Window-level RF uses only 21 base features per window.
+Cross-window features (xwin_*) are excluded as they span multiple windows and are only used by Video-Level RF.

 ---